MKWB/RaspberryFluke/README.md

 Pocket network diagnostic tool that displays LLDP/CDP switch data using a Raspberry Pi Zero 2 W, a PoE HAT, and an E-Paper display.

+Inspired by the functionality of commercial network port identification tools used by field technicians.

 ---

 ## Overview